Flag of Serbia

-The flag of Serbia (застава Србије), also known as the Tricolour (тробојка), is a tricolour consisting of three equal horizontal bands, red on the top, blue in the middle, and white on the bottom (on civil flag), with the lesser coat of arms left of center (on state flag).
+The flag of Serbia (застава Србије), also known as the Tricolour (тробојка), is a tricolour consisting of three equal horizontal bands, red on the top, blue in the middle, and white on the bottom (on civil flag), with the lesser coat of arms towards the hoist of centre (on state flag).

-The same tricolour, in altering variations, has been used since 1835 as the flag of the state of Serbia and the Serb people.
+The same tricolour, in altering variations, has been used since 1839 as the flag of Serbia.
 The current form of the flag was adopted in 2004 and slightly redesigned in 2010.

 History

-Medieval flags
+Medieval Serbia

+In the medieval period, flags and coats of arms generally did not represent states or nations, but rather served as the emblems of ruling and noble families, knightly orders, and other holders of political or military authority.
+Consequently, medieval Serbia did not possess a state flag in the modern sense of the term; instead, it used the banners and heraldic symbols of its ruling dynasties, such as the Nemanjić dynasty.

-The son of King Stefan Vladislav (reigned 1233–1243), župan Desa, sent delegates from Kotor to Dubrovnik to bring back part of the king's treasury held at Ragusa, which they did on 3 July 1281; the inventory list included, among other things, "a flag of red and blue color".
-It is described as vexillum unum de zendato rubeo et blavo—"a flag of fabric red and blue"; zendato (čenda) being a type of light, silky fabric.
-This is the oldest known attestation of colours of a Serbian flag; the oldest known Serbian flag was red and blue.
-But already in 1271 the flag colors of župan Desa were red and white.
-Although the color order is not known, the version with horizontal red and blue is sometimes used in medieval-themed events in modern Serbia.
+The son of King Stefan Vladislav (r.
+1233–1243), Grand Prince Desa, sent delegates to Dubrovnik to retrieve part of the King's treasury that had been deposited there.
+On 3 July 1281, the delegates recovered the treasury, whose inventory included, among other items, vexillum unum de zendato rubeo et blavo ("a flag of red and blue fabric"), with zendato referring to a type of light, silky fabric.
+This is the oldest known attestation of colours of a Serbian flag.
+Although the colour order is not known, the version with horizontal red and blue is sometimes used in medieval-themed events in modern Serbia.

-Hungarian King Bela IV mentioned in his charter dated 8 April 1268, that his army had defeated King Stefan Uroš I (reigned 1243–1276), and that when he hosted some foreign rulers, his magnates brought captured Serbs and "in the sign of triumph, the flag of King Uroš before the court of Bela IV, and erected it there".

-In 1326, king Stefan Dečanski sent a delegate to the Mamluk Sultanate in Alexandria and sought a flag in yellow colour, to be used as a war flag.
+The flag borne by the later kings of Serbia featured a red double-headed eagle displayed on a yellow (and occasionally white) field.
+In 1326, king Stefan Dečanski sent a delegate to the Mamluk Sultanate and sought a flag in yellow colour, to be used as a war flag.
 The Byzantines mention that there were several war flags hoisted by the Serbs at the Battle of Velbazhd (1330), and the yellow one was likely one of those.

-The oldest known drawing of a Serbian flag is from the 1339 map made by Angelino Dulcert; Serbia, at the time ruled by King Stefan Dušan, is represented by a white flag of a red double-headed eagle placed above the capital Skopje (Scopi).
-Stefan Dušan was crowned Emperor in 1346; Dušan also adopted the Byzantine tetragramme with four fire-steels, which afterwards became an element of the Serbian flag until today (the Serbian cross).
-A flag in Hilandar, seen by Dimitrije Avramović, was alleged by the brotherhood to have been a flag of Emperor Dušan; it was a triband of red at the top and bottom and white in the centre.
-Emperor Dušan also adopted the Imperial divelion, which was purple and had a golden cross in the centre.
-Another of Dušan's flags was the Imperial cavalry flag, kept at the Hilandar monastery on Mount Athos; a triangular bicolor flag, of red and yellow.
+The oldest known drawing of a Serbian flag is from the 1339 map (portolan chart) made by Angelino Dulcert; Serbia, at the time ruled by King Stefan Dušan, is represented by a white flag of a red double-headed eagle.
+Stefan Dušan was crowned Emperor of the Serbs in 1346 and adopted the Byzantine tetragramme style with four fire-steels, which in the modern period became an element of the Serbian national flags.